-To place money on an inmates account or to order commissary for them please click here.
+To place money into an inmate's account or to order commissary for an inmate, please click here.

-The Cross County Jail and Detention Center is under the leadership and direction of Mike Bachand, serving as Jail Administrator.
+The Cross County Jail and Detention Center is under the leadership and direction of Joseph Kelly, serving as Jail Administrator.

 Full Time Staff includes 10 Dispatcher/Matrons and 10 Jailers. .